ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Introduction

 Large-scale neural networks have made promising strides to reduce the classification error over large volumes of data \citep{he2016deep, silver2016mastering, van2016wavenet}.
 For example, residual networks have surpassed human-level accuracy on ImageNet \citep{he2016deep, ILSVRC15}.
 Policy networks have defeated professional humans in the game of Go \citep{silver2016mastering}, and WaveNet can automatically generate natural human-sounding speech from text \citep{van2016wavenet}.
 Unfortunately, these black-box models often lack human interpretable reasoning for their inferences because of the millions of weights, biases, and nonlinear activation functions in their architectural complexity.
 One example in recent literature presented evidence that the top ImageNet classification models were biased on textures rather than the shape bias, demonstrating that prior explanations and interpretations of these model might be incorrect \citep{geirhos2018imagenettrained}.
 Although textures may be sufficient for some tasks, the unexpected exploitation of texture leaves the model vulnerable to undesirable predictions, especially with potential exposure to real-world data anomalies \citep{alcorn2019strike}.

-The concern of deleterious predictions from black-box models has triggered research efforts in eXplainable AI (XAI) that can be broadly organized into: (1) the development of explainable models that are comparable in prediction performance to their black-box counterparts, and (2) the development of techniques to derive explanations from existing black-box models \citep{bodria2021benchmarking,adadi2018peeking}.
+The concern of deleterious predictions from black-box models has triggered research efforts in eXplainable AI (XAI) that can be broadly organized into (1) the development of explainable models that are comparable in prediction performance to their black-box counterparts, and (2) the development of techniques to derive explanations from existing black-box models \citep{bodria2021benchmarking,adadi2018peeking}.
 Due to additional constraints of human interpretability, explainable models often struggle to achieve comparable performance with respect to their black-box counterparts.
 Additionally, explainable models are designed for a specific task, which limits their ability to extend to other tasks or datasets.
 In contrast, techniques that derive explanations from black-box models are support tools that can provide expectations on prediction behavior.
 The scope of explanations are often limited under the assumption(s) of the model and are not easily human interpretable.
 For example, some XAI approaches explain black-box models by weighting the importance of pixels.
-Unfortunately, these pixel attribution weights are still ambiguous because they require a human interpreter to extrapolate higher-level meanings from the weights (e.g., large pixel weights around a cat's ears can indicate the shape of the ears are important high-level features).
-This human extrapolation of meaning is one of the core challenges with explaining black-box models: {\em there is no ground truth for the explanation itself}.
-In the cat example, large pixel weights around the ears could indicate that the shape of the ear is important for classification; however, the pixel weights could also indicate that the texture of the ear is what is truly important.
+Unfortunately, these pixel attribution weights are still ambiguous because they require a human interpreter to extrapolate higher-level meanings from the weights (e.g., large pixel weights around a cat's ears can indicate the shape of the ears are important high-level features). \rebuttaltext{As discussed by \cite{guidotti2021evaluating}, this extrapolation of meaning only measures the adherence of the weights to the preconceived perception of individuals and leads to one of the core challenges with explaining black-box models: {\em there is no ground truth for the explanation itself}.} In the cat example, large pixel weights around the ears could indicate that the shape of the ear is important for classification; however, the pixel weights could also indicate that the texture of the ear is what is truly important.
 Unfortunately, both of these explanations are just convenient for a human interpreter, but not necessarily correct.
 There could be many underlying true reasons for the pixel weights around the cat's ears.
 For example, it could be the ratio of power levels between pixels, the color, or many other possibilities.
 The actual rationale for the pixel weight is unknown and a challenge in XAI.